 Conservation

-The Paintings and Polychrome Sculpture Conservation Department and the Wood and Furniture Conservation Department treat artefacts that form part of the Maltese National Collection displayed in several national museums and sites entrusted to Heritage Malta.
-Both departments focus mostly on the conservation and restoration treatment of artworks exhibited at MUZA, the Grand Master’s Palace, the Inquisitor’s Palace and the Gozo Museum.
-While portable artefacts are treated inside conservation laboratories, immovable paintings, statues and furniture may be treated on site.
-Conservation projects necessitate an interdisciplinary approach as conservators from various departments collaborate together, together with art historians and staff from the Diagnostic Scientific Department.
-Conservators also tend to regular inspections of artefacts inside museums and carry out dusting to limit rapid deterioration.
-Such inspections are carried out in collaboration with museum curators and the Agency’s Preventive Conservation Unit.
+The Paintings and Polychrome Sculpture Conservation Lab and the Wood and Furniture Conservation Lab treat artefacts that form part of the Maltese National Collection displayed in several national museums and sites entrusted to Heritage Malta.
+Both labs focus mostly on the conservation and restoration treatment of artworks exhibited at MUZA, the Grand Master’s Palace, the Inquisitor’s Palace and the Gozo Museum.
+While portable artefacts are treated inside conservation laboratories, large paintings, and furniture may be treated on site.

 Gallery